 In 2004, Terrestrials won the X.J.
 Kennedy Poetry Prize, chosen by final judge Maxine Kumin.
 The publication of Terrestrials (Texas Review Press) led to being named Georgia Author of the Year in Poetry for 2005.
 My chapbook, The Twins, won the 2009 Split Oak Press (Ithaca, NY) chapbook contest, and my full-length collection, Some Wonder, was published in 2015 as the winner of the Gival Press Poetry Award, selected by Seth Brady Tucker.

 In May, 2015, I retired, professor emeritus, from Georgia Southern.
 A month later, Stephanie and I moved to the vibrant, beautiful mountain city of Asheville, North Carolina, where I write, hike, garden, and teach privately and in The Great Smokies Writing Program at the University of North Carolina—Asheville.

-I am looking forward eagerly to the publication of my new collection, Horse Not Zebra, by a small poetry press I have long admired, Terrapin Books.
+My new collection, Horse Not Zebra, was published in April, 2022, by a small poetry press I have long admired, Terrapin Books.